Guide to USMLE: Step 1 vs. Step 2 CK

 Prepare for the USMLE With Medlearnity Tutoring

 Congratulations on preparing to take your USMLE!
 This is a significant step in your medical career and we understand that preparing properly matters.
-That’s why Medlearnity is dedicated to providing only the highest quality tutoring services for step 1 and step 2 of the USMLE.
+That’s why Medlearnity is dedicated to providing only the highest quality USMLE Step 1 tutoring and USMLE Step 2 tutoring.

 At Medlearnity, we offer personalized learning experiences, and we do our absolute best to pair you with a tutor that will best fit your schedule and learning needs.
 All of our tutors test astonishingly high on their exams, which means that with their compassion and knowledge, they can help you get to where you need to be.
 By using a combination of practice drills, test-taking advice and studying assignments, you’ll be more than ready when it comes time to take your USMLE.

 Medlearnity has helped hundreds of medical students prepare to take their USMLE, and our services prove to help them even after the exam.
-If you want to put our tutoring services to good use, sign up for a free trial today!
+If you want to put our tutoring services to good use, sign up for a free trial with one of our USMLE Step 1 and Step 2 online tutors today!